nchabanoles/graphql/README.md

-# GraphQL - NodeJS - ReactJS - MongoDb
+# Getting started with GraphQL

  This project is a discovery project for GraphQL.
+ The same application has been implemented in several technologies.

- The front-end has been implemented with ReactJS.
+ The front-end has been implemented with:
+ * ReactJS (in client/reactJS folder)
+ * AngularJS (in client/angularJS folder)

+ The back-end has been implemented with:
+ * NodeJS (in server/nodeJS folder)

- The persistence is made on MongoDb.
+ In all back-end implementations, the persistence is made on MongoDb.

 ## Pre-requisits